leidZhang/QCar-Remote-Control/README.md

 - Quanser QCar

 ## Installation
-To install and run this project, you need to have some packages and Logitech G Hub installed on your workstation.
+To install and run this project, you need to have some packages, QLab and Logitech G Hub installed on your workstation.
 - numpy: `pip install numpy`
 - keyboard: `pip install keyborad`
 - tkinter: `pip install tkinter`
 - logidrivepy: `pip install logidrivepy`
 - Logitech G Hub: https://www.logitechg.com/en-ca/innovation/g-hub.html
+- quanser package and QLab are provided by Quanser

 Then, follow these steps:
 1. Clone this repository to your workstation and your QCar.
 You can use the following comand: